Chiefs legend Otis Taylor dead at 80

-KANSAS CITY, Mo. — One of the most prolific wide receivers in Kansas City Chiefs history has passed away.
-Otis Taylor has died, sources tell WDAF’s Harold Kuntz.
-Taylor was 80 years old.
+KANSAS CITY, Mo.
+(WDAF) — Otis Taylor, one of the most prolific wide receivers in Kansas City Chiefs history, has died, sources WDAF.
+He was 80 years old.

 He and Len Dawson connected for 46 touchdowns, tied with Patrick Mahomes and Travis Kelce for most in Chiefs history.
 Among many other notable numbers, his 7,306 receiving yards are third in franchise history, and his 20 career games with at least 100 or more receiving yards are also third.